MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/02-image-classification.md

     - Select the box to "Allow Vision Studio to read and write to your blob storage"
 1. Select the **training_images** dataset.

-At this point in project creation, you would usually select **Create Azure ML Data Labeling Project** and label your images.
+At this point in project creation, you would usually select **Create Azure ML Data Labeling Project** and label your images, which generates a COCO file.
 You are encouraged to try this if you have time, but for the purposes of this lab we've already labeled the images for you and supplied the resulting COCO file.

 1. Select **Add COCO file**
 1. In the dropdown, select **Import COCO file from a Blob Container**